Ğ

 Ğ (g with breve; minuscule: ğ) is a Latin letter found in the Turkish and Azerbaijani alphabets as well as the Latin alphabets of Zazaki, Laz, Crimean Tatar, Tatar, and Kazakh.
 It traditionally represented the voiced velar fricative //ɣ// or the voiced uvular fricative //ʁ//.
-However, in Turkish, the phoneme has in most cases been reduced to a silent letter, serving as a vowel-lengthener.
-But for Crimean Tatar spelling in Romania it represents the voiced palato-alveolar affricate //d͡ʒ//.
+In Turkish, in most cases it is reduced to a silent letter, serving as a vowel-lengthener.
+In Crimean Tatar in Romania it represents the voiced palato-alveolar affricate //d͡ʒ//.

 Turkish use

 Current use

 In Turkish, the ğ is known as yumuşak ge (/tr/; 'soft g') and is the ninth letter of the Turkish alphabet.
 It always follows a vowel, and can be compared to the blødt g ('soft g') in Danish.

 Similarly to Azerbaijani, Crimean Tatar and other Turkic languages, Turkish used to have a /ɣ/ phoneme which could occur in all positions.
 However, the phoneme was gradually lost as it fortified to a /g/ if not preceded by a vowel and eroded away elsewhere.
 The fortified form is now written with a ⟨g⟩, while the eroded form is shown with a ⟨ğ⟩; showing that in native Turkish words which have vowels in contact with each other, there used to be a consonant separating them (in fact Turkish language resources will still insist native words do not have consecutive vowels).
 In loanwords, consecutive vowels are not separated with a ğ, but in speech they may be separated by a glottal stop.
 For example, the Arabic loanword cemaat or cemaât may be pronounced as either /[dʒeˈma.atʲ]/ or /[dʒeˈmaʔatʲ]/.

 The realization of the phoneme depends on its location in a word and the surrounding vowels: